Auto Club Speedway

 Construction of the track, on the site of the former Kaiser Steel Mill, began in 1995 and was completed in late 1996.
-The speedway's main grandstand has a capacity of 68,000, additionally it features 28 skyboxes and has a grand total capacity of 122,000.
+The speedway's main grandstand had a capacity of 68,000.
+Additionally it featured 28 skyboxes and had a total capacity of 122,000.
 In 2006, a fanzone was added behind the main grandstand.
 Lights were added to the speedway in 2004 with the addition of a second annual NASCAR weekend.
-Since 2011, the track has hosted only one NASCAR weekend each year.
+From 2011 to 2023, the track hosted only one NASCAR weekend each year.

-IndyCar previously ran a 500-mile race under Champ Car sanctioning from 1997 to 2002.
-The current IndyCar sanctioning previously ran a 400-mile race from 2002 to 2005 and a 500-mile race from 2012 to 2015, which was usually the season finale.
-Its last IndyCar race was the critically-acclaimed-to-be chaotic 2015 MAVTV 500.
+A 500-mile American open-wheel car race was held under Championship Auto Racing Teams sanctioning from 1997 to 2002.
+The current IndyCar sanctioning body ran a 400-mile race from 2002 to 2005 and a 500-mile race from 2012 to 2015, which was usually the season finale.
+Its last IndyCar race was the 2015 MAVTV 500.

+In 2023, the track was closed for reconstruction as part of the Next Gen California project and demolition started in October 2023.
+However, high costs and other priorities have prevented the project from beginning.